ChainCashLabs/chaincash/docs/lets.md

 -----------------

 * LETS members are decided off-chain
-* LETS members white-list each other in ChainCash Server (todo: what kind of whitelist?)
+* LETS members white-list each other in ChainCash Server
 * standard CCIP-1 contracts are used
 * there is no requirement for min reserve value, so it can be close to zero ERG (slightly above to cover storage rent requirements, eg 0.001 ERG)